a10networks/a10networks.github.io/faq/a10-stateful-common-library.md

 ## Why do I need this library?

-To have the consistent look and feel cross multiple product line such as Harmony Controller, Thunder, and development teams.
+To have a consistent look and feel across multiple product line such as Harmony Controller, Thunder, and development teams.

 Auto-generate React GUI form pages using UI JSON schema files provided by the CM team.
 CM uses CM schema files to generate UI JSON schema files.